NivenT/nivent.github.io/_posts/blog/2017-01-03-surreal-numbers.md

 Honestly, it's not even obvious this makes sense.
 In the standard approach to constructing numbers, you have real numbers made from rational numbers, and ration numbers made from integers.
 Every type is constructed using previous types.
 Here, there is only one type, so isn't it circular? [^5]

-The thing to keep in mind is that concepts surrounding surreal numbers are defined in terms of other surreal numbers, but they only in terms of simpler surreal numbers!
+The thing to keep in mind is that concepts surrounding surreal numbers are defined in terms of other surreal numbers, but they're only defined in terms of simpler surreal numbers!
 As you "unfold" these definitions, you will eventually reach the simplest surreal number of all $$\{\mid\}$$, and at this point you are done.
 Since there is nothing left to unfold (and members of the empty set satisfy all properties[^6]), these definitions are perfectly fine.
 This actually has a nice side affect.
 If you want to prove a statement about the natural numbers, you can do so inductively.
 You show that it holds for 0, and that if it holds for some number $$k$$, then it also holds for $$k+1$$, and this shows that it's true for all natural numbers [^7].
 Surreal numbers have their own form of induction.
 If you want to prove a statement holds for all surreal numbers, it's enough to show that if it holds for all members a number's left and right sets, then it holds for that number; you don't even need a base case!
 This is because the base case would be $$\{\mid\}$$ but everything holds for the empty set so its trivially satisfied.

 To summarize, surreal number definitions make sense because everything is defined in terms of simpler numbers.
 A consequence of this is that statements can be proved inductively by showing that if a claim holds for all $$x_L$$ and all $$x_R$$, then it also holds for $$x$$.
 In my opinion, this second part is amazing.
-Surreal numbers contain far more values than the real numbers, but at the same time allow for induction that is arguable simpler than induction on natural numbers.
+Surreal numbers contain far more values than the real numbers, but at the same time allow for induction that is arguably more simple than induction on natural numbers.

 # Happy Birthday
 Finally, all the set up is out of the way; we can start playing with these things.
 As I mentioned before, the first and simplest surreal number is $$\{\mid\}$$ which we'll call $$*$$ for now.
 From this, we can create 4 possible new forms